HomeNewsRate Hub

 The Bottom Line (U.S. Commercial Rates)

-EIA's Electric Power Monthly, released April 23, 2026, shows the average U.S. commercial electricity price reached 14.37 cents/kWh in February 2026, up 10.7% from February 2025.
-California and New York remain above 23 cents/kWh, while Texas averaged 8.90 cents/kWh.
-For 2026 budgeting, the national average is less useful than the spread: the gap between high-cost coastal markets and energy-rich inland markets now exceeds 15 cents/kWh.
+EIA's Electric Power Monthly, released May 21, 2026, shows the average U.S. commercial electricity price reached 13.92 cents/kWh in March 2026, up 5.8% from March 2025 but down from February's 14.37 cents/kWh.
+California reached 28.18 cents/kWh, New York averaged 22.21 cents/kWh, and Texas averaged 8.69 cents/kWh.
+For 2026 budgeting, the national average is less useful than the spread: the gap between California and North Dakota in this priority tracker is now more than 20 cents/kWh.

 U.S. Commercial